meshcloud/meshcloud-docs/docs/meshstack.aws.index.md

 2. argument: meshProject [identifier](./meshstack.configuration.md#identifiers)
 3. argument: meshProject [ID (numeric)](./meshstack.configuration.md#identifiers)

-You can decide if you want to enforce the account allias by using the `enforceAccountAlias` flag.
+You can decide if you want to enforce the account alias by using the `enforceAccountAlias` flag.
 If you want to keep any existing account alias (which might not fit into the defined pattern), set this flag to `false`.

 ### Identifier Configuration